Bringing Your Own Device (BYOD) to campus?

 2. Guest and Fort Lewis College Wireless Networks

-Fort Lewis College supports 2 official networks on campus.
-Please use one of the official networks, if you see a network which is not Guest or Fort Lewis College, it is a rogue network and we strongly recommend you do not connect to it.
+Fort Lewis College supports 3 official wireless networks on campus.
+Please use one of the official networks, if you see a network which is not Guest, Fort Lewis College or eduroam, it is a rogue wireless network and we strongly recommend you do not connect to it.

 Fort Lewis College: This network provides our highest performance and security.
 This is an encrypted network which requires a Fort Lewis College userid and password to connect.
 The network uses the 802.1x security protocol.